No3371/SPT_ThatsLit/README.md

 - AIs using NVGs are quite unaffected by darkness
 - Staying near multiple bushes makes AIs harder to see you from afar

+The mod also introduce some randomness to AIs vision check regardless the "lit score" by rarely extremely increase the SeenCoef.
+In theory, this simulate how human space out or lose focus.
 # ​Calibrated Maps

-Every map has different ​lighting characteristic, so the light detection may need to be manually calibrated.
+Every map has different ​lighting characteristic, so the light detection may need to be manually calibrated per map.

 ​Here is the list of calibrated maps, maps not listed here may have overly inaccurate detection:​